ellisonbg/py4science/book/whirlwind_tour.rst

    In [103]: dv.std()
    Out[103]: 222149688.4737061

-   # the average in the last 40 trading days
+   # the average in the most recent 40 trading days
    In [104]: dv[-40:].mean()
    Out[104]: 66807846.700000003

-   # the biggest date ever
+   # the largest trading volume ever
    In [105]: dv.max()
    Out[105]: 2887587318.0